AmrMomtaz/Weather-Stations-Monitoring/README.md

 5) Feeds the message to Kafka service while dropping **10%** of them.

 The API response, filtered message and enriched message are avaialable in the resources.

+## Bitcask Store

+Bitcask store is used to store the latest individual reading for each weather station.
+This implementation follows exactly the Bitcask [paper](https://riak.com/assets/bitcask-intro.pdf) and the API mentioned in it.
+However there are three points I've skipped in my implementation which are the following:
+1) There is no error detection and correction (CRC).
+2) There is no concurrency control over multiple instances on the same bitcask root directory.

+The Bitcask store is connected to Kafka service to receive the weather message sent updates the weather stations value (consumer).